Biden Defiant, But Critics Are Circling - UrduPoint

 Calls for less divine intervention do, however, appear to be strengthening.

-Murmurs of dissent within his own Democratic party have - in the case of five individual House representatives -- morphed into direct calls to quit, and a number of key donors have threatened to cut off funding if Biden insists on staying the course.

-The House minority leader, Hakeem Jeffries, has scheduled a virtual meeting of senior Democrat representatives for Sunday to discuss the best way forward, and Democrat Senator Mark Warner is reportedly working to convene a similar forum in the upper house.

-Biden's campaign team is pushing ahead regardless, with an event planned in Pennsylvania on Sunday and visits to other battleground states later in the month.
+Biden's campaign team is pushing ahead regardless, with two events planned in Pennsylvania on Sunday and visits to other battleground states later in the month.

 Then came the sit-down with the ABC network that appeared unlikely to soothe the concerns of critics who say that -- away from a teleprompter -- Biden can struggle to communicate.